-In the following, it is also assumed for simplicity that, in the EsoRex configuration file, the flag suppress-prefix is set to TRUE, so that the product file names will just be identical to their product categories, with an extension .fits for images, and .tfits for tables.
+In the following, it is also assumed for simplicity that the flag suppress-prefix is set to TRUE in the EsoRex configuration file, so that the product file names will just be identical to their product categories, with the extension .fits.
 Moreover, it is assumed that all the handled files (inputs and products) are located in the current directory.
-The only exception is represented by the standard calibration tables (e.g., star catalogues), that here are assumed to be located under /cal/vimos/ima.
+The only exception is represented by the standard calibration tables (e.g., star catalogues), that here are assumed to be located under /home/vimos/cal.